hyperledger/indy-plenum/design/observers.md

     1. Catch-up BLS store by all Nodes (in fact the latest BLS store is needed)
     1. Catch-up seqNo store by all Nodes
 - Goal4: Reduce Write load
-    1. Support Write State Proofs
-    1. Make sure that a valid Reply with State Proof is sent for already processed reqId
+    1. Make sure that a valid Reply with Audit Proof is sent for already processed reqId
     1. Support receiving of Write Requests by Gatekeepers and propagate them to Validators with processing Replies back
 - Goal5: Promotion
     1. Define auth rules on who can change Node’s service (promotion to Validators)